Galts-Gulch/avarice/README.md

 -Gordon Gekko

 ## Disclaimer
-- This software is in a very WIP state.
 - It is not recommended to live trade at all, and any assets you may lose are your own responsibility.
 - Please see LICENSE.txt for license info